 - Diced fruit: it's another alternative.
 We often do this and eat the boozy fruit pieces as we drink.

 Slice the fruit and add half to the pitcher you'll be using with some ice cubes.
+Don't crowd the pitcher with fruit before adding the liquids.

 Add the full bottle of wine first and stir.
 Sweeten it with simple syrup and add the club soda.
 Add small amounts at first, stir, taste and adjust.
 Add more fruit and ice cubes and serve, or let macerate for a few hours.

-Vintage Kitchen tip: don't add too much fruit from the start, as you might run out of pitcher space for the wine after you add ice.
+Don't add too much fruit from the start, as you might run out of pitcher space for the wine after you add ice.
 The same goes for the syrup and apple cider.
 Stir, taste and adjust.
 Remember that the fruit will macerate with every passing hour, and the sangria flavor will turn fruitier.

 How to serve sangria